-To ensure that CCA's work is clearly defined and planned in a way that supports its Theory of Change, the M&E Framework's first requirement is for project-level logic models.
+To ensure that the Alliance's work is clearly defined and planned in a way that supports its Theory of Change, the M&E Framework's first requirement is for project-level logic models.

 This documentation takes one of two forms.
-If CCA directly implements the work with programming that includes multiple pillars of CCA's work, a logic model is required (Table 1).
+If the Alliance directly implements the work with programming that includes multiple pillars of the Alliance's work, a logic model is required (Table 1).

-If an organization supported by CCA implements the work within a project that includes multiple pillars of CCA's work, a narrative description is required to supplement the logic model (Table 2).
+If an organization supported by the Alliance implements the work within a project that includes multiple pillars of the Alliance's work, a narrative description is required to supplement the logic model (Table 2).

-This requirement applies only to large CCA projects and the competitively bid work that falls under those projects, as outlined in the two tables.
+This requirement applies only to large Alliance projects and the competitively bid work that falls under those projects, as outlined in the two tables.
 Future versions of the M&E Framework may expand this section.